Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Controllability / reachability for Heisenberg spin- chains

 \section{Controllability / reachability for Heisenberg spin-$1/2$ chains}

-In what follows, a survey of the principal Lie-algebraic results pertaining to Heisenberg-coupled qubit arrays is given, with emphasis on those of direct interest for the present work.
+In what follows, a survey of the principal Lie-algebraic controllability results pertaining to Heisenberg-coupled qubit arrays is given.
 The general Lie-algebraic framework of quantum control is first reviewed (Sec.~\ref{basics}).
 This is followed by a general introduction into the concept of local control (Sec.~\ref{Loc_Control}).
 Basic results pertaining to minimal control resources required for complete controllability of Heisenberg-coupled arrays are then discussed (Sec.~\ref{HeisenbergControl}).

 Before embarking on discussions of general controllability and reachability criteria, as well as their applications to interacting spin-$1/2$ chains (qubit arrays), it is pertinent to introduce the notation that will be used in what follows for writing Hamiltonians of such systems.
 In particular, the single-qubit Pauli operators will be denoted by $X$, $Y$, and $Z$; using the standard computational basis, these operators can be expressed as $X\equiv |0\rangle\langle 1| +|1\rangle\langle 0|$, $Y\equiv i(|1\rangle\langle 0| - |0\rangle\langle 1|)$, and $Z\equiv |0\rangle\langle 0| - |1\rangle\langle 1|$, while $\mathbbm{1}_2 = |0\rangle\langle 0| +|1\rangle\langle 1|$ is the single-qubit identity operator~\cite{NielsenChuangBook}.
 The counterparts of the operators $X$, $Y$, and $Z$ that act in the $N$-qubit Hilbert space $\mathcal{H}\equiv(\mathbbm{C}^2)^{\otimes N}$ (the tensor product of single-qubit Hilbert spaces $\mathbbm{C}^2$) will be denoted by $X_n$, $Y_n$, and $Z_n$, respectively, in the following.
 These last operators are jointly defined by the tensor-product relation